Hometown Story: Gameplay

+Plot

+The player receives a letter that directs them back to the village from where they grew up.
+Returning there, they find a shop that was once owned by their grandmother.
+Inside, they meet Pochica, a flying mouse-like sprite who is a friend of the player's grandmother, who has passed away.
+Pochica requests for the player to take over the shop.
+As the player runs the shop and interacts with the villagers (including a talking scarecrow, a young dragon, and the Harvest God), they also assist people with their various problems by selling them things that they need.

 Development

 The game went under the codename of "Project Happiness" and was described as being a game to spread happiness.
 Wada stated that the game would take place within the Harvest Moon universe, but would be an overall different experience.
 The game was released for the Nintendo 3DS in 2013, and was supposed to be released for iOS on the same year, but it was delayed to June 10, 2014.
 However, the iOS version does not include the entire content of the game, because Wada wanted it to be a more compact experience.
 The 3DS version was released on October 22, 2013 in North America.
 Rising Star Games published the same handheld version in Europe May 2014, as the creator Yasuhiro Wada confirmed during Gamescom.

 It was featured at E3 2013.

 Reception

 The 3DS version received "generally unfavorable reviews" according to the review aggregation website Metacritic.
 IGN praised the graphics and soundtrack, but noted that the unclear conditions to unlock cutscenes are frustrating, as well as the controls.
 In Japan, however, Famitsu gave it a score of one eight, two sevens, and one eight for a total of 30 out of 40.